-Mycobacterium – NTM-Susceptibility
+Mycobacterium – NTM Susceptibility Testing

 Consistent with O. Reg.
 671/92 of the French Language Services Act, laboratory testing information on this page is only available in English because it is scientific or technical in nature and is for use only by qualified health care providers and not by members of the public.